djeada/Numpy-Tutorials/notes/7_combining_arrays.md

-# Joining and splitting arrays
+# Joining and Splitting Arrays with Numpy

-There are several ways to combine or split arrays in NumPy.
+In NumPy, manipulating the structure of arrays is a common operation.
+Whether combining multiple arrays into one or splitting a single array into several parts, NumPy provides a set of intuitive functions to achieve these tasks efficiently.

-## Stacking
+## Stacking Arrays

-Stacking is the process of joining a sequence of identical-dimension arrays around a new axis.
-The np.stack() function is used for this purpose.
-The axis parameter determines the position of the new axis in the result's dimensions.
+Stacking is the technique of joining arrays along a new axis.
+The function for this is `np.stack()`, and the axis on which you want to stack the arrays can be specified using the `axis` parameter.

 ```Python
 import numpy as np